The number of $n$-queens configurations: Concluding remarks

 \item Let $X_n$ be the random variable equal to the number of pairs of $1$s sharing a diagonal in a uniformly random order-$n$ permutation matrix.
 This paper can be interpreted as studying $\Prob [X_n = 0]$.
 It would be interesting to understand the tails of $X_n$ more generally.
 For certain permutation parameters (most prominently ``pattern density'' \cite{kenyon2020permutations}) large deviations can be understood with the theory of permutons.
 However, $X_n$ is not continuous in the permuton topology.
 This suggests additional tools must be developed.

 \item The $n$-queens problem has many variations.
 Perhaps the best-known is the \textit{toroidal} or \textit{modular} problem, in which the diagonals wrap around the board.
-Let $T(n)$ be the number of toroidal $n$-queens configurations.
-P\'olya proved that $T(n) > 0$ if and only if $\gcd(n,6) = 1$ \cite{polya1921uber}.
-Using the entropy method, Luria showed that $T(n) \leq \left( (1+\oone) n/e^3 \right)^n$ \cite{luria2017new}.
+Let $\mT (n)$ be the number of toroidal $n$-queens configurations.
+P\'olya proved that $\mT (n) > 0$ if and only if $\gcd(n,6) = 1$ \cite{polya1921uber}.
+Using the entropy method, Luria showed that $\mT (n) \leq \left( (1+\oone) n/e^3 \right)^n$ \cite{luria2017new}.
 It is not difficult to show that the natural random greedy algorithm for constructing a toroidal $n$-queens configuration w.h.p.\ succeeds in placing $n-o(n)$ queens on the board (indeed, this is the source of the lower bound on $\mQ(n)$ in \cite{luria2021lower}).
-Furthermore, if the outcome of the process can w.h.p.\ be completed this would imply that $T(n) \geq \left( (1-\oone)n/e^3 \right)^n$.
-Unfortunately, the absorption method in this paper takes advantage of the fact that in a complete non-toroidal configuration only a fraction of the diagonals are occupied.
-This is not the case in the toroidal problem.
-We wonder if the methods of randomized algebraic construction \cite{keevash2014existence} or iterative absorption \cite{glock2016existence} might be more appropriate.
+Furthermore, if the outcome of the process can w.h.p.\ be completed this would imply that $\mT (n) \geq \left( (1-\oone)n/e^3 \right)^n$.
+Unfortunately, the absorption method in this paper utilizes the fact that in a complete non-toroidal configuration only a fraction of the diagonals are occupied.
+This is not the case in the toroidal problem, indicating that a more complex absorption procedure is necessary.
+Indeed, subsequently to the publication of the first version of this paper, Bowtell and Keevash published a spectacular proof \cite{bowtell2021n} of this lower bound on $\mT (n)$.
+Their method combines randomized algebraic construction \cite{keevash2014existence} and iterative absorption \cite{glock2016existence}.

-It is also worth mentioning the toroidal semi-queens variant, in which queens attack along rows, columns, and modular plus-diagonals (but not minus-diagonals).
-Remarkably, an asymptotic formula for the number of such configurations was found using tools from analytic number theory \cite{eberhard2018additive}.
-Perhaps this is the toolbox required to understand $T(n)$. \end{itemize}
+\item It is also worth mentioning the semi-queens variant, in which queens attack along rows, columns, and plus-diagonals (but not minus-diagonals).
+It is plausible that the techniques in this paper can be applied to enumerate these configurations.
+Remarkably, an \textit{asymptotic} formula for the number of \textit{toroidal} semi-queens configurations was found using tools from analytic number theory \cite{eberhard2018additive}.
+We wonder if our bounds on $\mQ (n)$, or those of Bowtell and Keevash on $\mT (n)$, can be strengthened using this toolbox. \end{itemize}